DianaAloo/A-Movie-Recommendation-engine-system/README.md

 ## Future Improvements
+-Incorporate additional features like movie genres or user demographics for **hybrid recommendations**.
 - Add user-profile based recommendations.
 - Deploy as an interactive web app using **Streamlit** or **Flask**.
 - Include movie posters and descriptions using an API (OMDb or TMDb).
 - Implement a **neural network recommender** (e.g., Autoencoders).

+## How to Use
+1. Load the notebook.
+2. Explore the dataset and model implementation.
+3. Input a user ID to see the **top 5 recommended movies** for that user.